John1911603424/deeplab-nlcd/training.md

 jamesmcclain/aws-batch-ml:latest

-### Two scripts/Two training strategies

-- train_full_nlcd.py uses the entirety of the NLCD labelset to train the model (this might improve its ability to infer by giving it more information)
-- train_simplified_nlcd.py uses a pared down version of NLCD which looks only at the nlcd super-categories of 1. forest, 2. agricultural land, and 3. developed land
-- train_extra_simplified_nlcd.py uses a pared down version of NLCD which looks only at the nlcd super-categories of 1. forest, 2. agricultural land, and 3. developed land

-Here are the mappings from NLCD to supercategory:
+## Here are the mappings from NLCD to supercategory:
 ```python
 # simplified
 nlcd_map = { 11:1, 12:2, 21:3, 22:3, 23:3, 24:3, 31:4, 41:5, 42:5, 43:5, 51:6, 52:6, 71:7, 72:7, 73:7, 74:7, 81:8, 82:8, 90:9, 95:9}